-Leggings are the perfect solution for this problem and an absolute must-have in this womens safari clothing packing list.
+Leggings are the perfect solution for this problem and an absolute must-have for this women’s safari packing list.
 They’re great for travel days!
 Find out what our readers voted as the best leggings for women!
 We love these leggings from Zella!
 (Also available in plus size.)

-If you wouldn’t feel comfortable wearing a clothing item on an overnight flight, don’t wear it here.
+If you wouldn’t feel comfortable wearing a safari clothing item on an overnight flight, don’t wear it here.
 Clothing should be relaxed so you can enjoy the overland and safari experience to the fullest.